Proof of stake: Nothing at stake

 Since validators do not need to spend a considerable amount of computing power (and thus money) on the process, they are prone to the Nothing-at-Stake attack: the participation in a successful validation increases the validator's earnings, so there is a built-in incentive for the validators to accept all chain forks submitted to them, thus increasing the chances of earning the validation fee.
-The PoS schemes enable low-cost creation of blockchain alternatives starting at any point in history (costless simulation), submitting these forks to eager validators endangers the stability of the system.
+The PoS schemes enable low-cost creation of blockchain alternatives starting at any point in history (costless simulation); submitting these forks to eager validators endangers the stability of the system.
 If this situation persists, it can allow double-spending, where a digital token can be spent more than once.
 This can be mitigated through penalizing validators who validate conflicting chains ("economic finality") or by structuring the rewards so that there is no economic incentive to create conflicts.
-Byzantine Fault Tolerance based PoS are generally considered robust against this threat.
+Byzantine-fault-tolerance-based PoS are generally considered robust against this threat (see below).